 Most people would be right to assume that the largest difference — whether from the design, the drivers, the materials, etc. — is going to be sound quality.
 Users will likely notice some sloppy bass and less designed mids and highs when choosing a cheaper set of headphones.
 This is purely a generalization, but it holds true quite often.

-Noise cancelation can also be a factor here.
+Noise cancellation can also be a factor here.
 If you are looking for headphones for a bus, a plane, or other environment with monotonous low frequencies, then ANC headphones can be an easy upgrade.
 Try Phiaton’s CURVE BT 120 NC, for example, with ANC, fast charge and excellent sound quality – all for under $100.
-If neckband earphones are more your style, try Phiaton’s BT 150 NC with touch interface, IPX4 sweat and water resistance and Everplay-X cable so you can continue to use them even when the battery reaches 0%.
+If neckband earphones are more your style, try Phiaton’s BT 100 NC which features, IPX4 sweat and water resistance and Everplay-X cable so you can continue to use them even when the battery reaches 0%.

 Other interesting features to keep in mind as you shop for your latest pair include: